Could you be a BEFRIENDER?

-Volunteering is not only good for families, it’s also good for volunteers.
+Being a Befriender is also good for you.
 It has been shown to improve people’s confidence, emotional health and well-being and improve their prospects in the job market by increasing their skills and awareness.

 What is Children & Families Staffordshire?